devnexus/devnexus-site/_track-details/architecture.md

 ---
 _schema: default
 layout: card
-title: Architecture
+title: Production AI Engineering
-theme: practices
+theme: ai
 ---
-The Architecture track delves into the design and evolution of robust, scalable systems.
-Sessions explore software architecture patterns, distributed systems, event-driven design, microservices, and cloud-native approaches.
-Ideal for senior developers and architects, this track offers insights into making thoughtful, future-proof decisions that balance complexity, performance, and maintainability.
+The Production AI Engineering track examines what it takes to operate AI applications and agents reliably at scale.
+Sessions cover evaluation, observability, deployment, model and prompt lifecycle management, data pipelines, and inference optimization.
+Designed for engineers responsible for production systems, this track explores how to manage quality, latency, cost, and changing model behavior long after the first successful demo.